jgabriel98/spotifypiHome/README.md

 In your setup you can have as many client nodes as you want (1,2,3,...maybe 10?).
 The client nodes you be the ones to receive and play the audio stream.

 To install and configure a client node, run the `clientSetup.sh` script with sudo permissions from the device.
+You can force the client node to use the headphone jack output with the `--force-headphones` optional flag:

+`$ sudo ./clientSetup.sh --force-headphones`

+note: you should check if you have the 'Headphones' playback device listed in alsa devices (with `$ aplay -l`)